adammccartney/RecursionOfTwoPathsInAPitchField/readme.md

 ### Update 1.1.20
+Tested Transpose functions
+The switch was causing an error, I was trying to make it set pitch before returning the newly transposed pitch.
+Removed the set function and now it works.
+Need to do the transpose and set in two different steps.

 Putting the program back together one function at a time to test for errors, working so far, having tested the *convert to string, set, get and transpose* functions.
 It seems like I might be short a member variable in the class definition.